-Version 1.0, December 12, 2017 [DOI: 10.3998/panc.2017.09]
+Version 2.0, November 27th, 2020 [DOI: 10.3998/panc.2020.11]

-The adult pancreas is comprised of at least 10 different cells types including those with endocrine function ( $\alpha$ , $\beta$ , $\delta$ , $\gamma$ , and $\epsilon$ ), exocrine function (acinar and duct cells), vascular cells, neurons, and mesenchymal cells that are activated in response to injury.
+The adult pancreas is comprised of at least 10 different cells types including those with endocrine function $(\alpha, \beta, \delta, \gamma, \text{ and } \epsilon)$, exocrine function (acinar and duct cells), vascular cells, neurons, and mesenchymal cells that are activated in response to injury.
 The endocrine and exocrine cells are derived from a common endodermal population of cells that also give rise to the liver and parts of the stomach and small intestine.
 The process by which these cells are specified to take on mature pancreatic phenotypes, and the extrinsic and intrinsic factors that guide these processes will be discussed within this chapter.
-For a more in depth discussion on the specific aspects of pancreatic development, there are a number of exceptional review articles that focus on transcriptional regulation, epigenetic regulation, cell lineage tracing, distinction from liver tissue, and signaling pathways involved (8, 22, 50, 79, 104, 127, 143).
+For a more in depth discussion on the specific aspects of pancreatic development, there are a number of exceptional review articles that focus on transcriptional regulation, epigenetic regulation, cell lineage tracing, distinction from liver tissue, and signaling pathways involved (8, 22, 50, 80, 107, 131, 148).

-1. Morphological development - from endoderm to definitive pancreas
+I. Morphological development - from endoderm to definitive pancreas

 Specification of the mouse pancreas is initiated from the distal part of the endodermal foregut and proximal part of the midgut beginning at embryonic day (E) 8.5 based on the initial expression of pancreas-specific genes (52).
 By E9, the first morphological sign of pancreatic development is the condensation of mesenchyme over the endoderm that will give rise to the dorsal pancreatic bud, distal to where the stomach will form.
-In humans, this occurs just prior to 26 days of gestation (80, 113, 122).
+In humans, this occurs just prior to 26 days of gestation (81, 116, 126).
 At E9.5, a clustering or anlage of cells emerges from the dorsal aspect of the gut tube at the point where the notochord comes in contact with the gut (Figure 1).
 This relationship between the notochord and endoderm is of critical importance (described below).
-Shortly after, the paired dorsal aorta move toward the midline and fuse, thereby displacing the notochord from the developing pancreas (84).
+Shortly after, the paired dorsal aorta move toward the midline and fuse, thereby displacing the notochord from the developing pancreas (85).
 Less than one day later in mice, or 6 days later in humans, a second ventrally located anlage appears, just distal to the developing liver, extending from the common bile duct.
-The two buds continue to develop independently, affected different surrounding bv tissues. until
+The two buds continue to develop

-Figure 1: Specification of the dorsal pancreatic bud.
+Figure 1.
+Specification of the dorsal pancreatic bud.
 Foregut endoderm anterior to the putative pancreatic bud expresses sonic hedgehog (SHH) which does not allow for pancreatic differentiation.
 Interactions with the notochord (filled black circle) lead to repression of SHH and progression to a pancreatic fate.
-This fate is maintained even after the paired dorsal aorta fuses at the midline displacing the notochord from direct interaction with the endoderm approximately E13 (days 37 to 42 in humans), at which point, the rotational movement of the developing gut tube and elongation of both buds causes alignment and fusion into a single organ.
-In the majority of cases, one of the pancreatic ducts becomes patent, leaving a single common pancreatic duct, the Duct of Wirsung, for the organ.
-In about 10% of people, the two buds do not fuse leading to pancreatic divisum and the presence of a second duct, termed the Duct of Santorini or accessory duct (165).
-Pancreatic most common pancreatic divisum is the developmental anomaly, and in some cases, is an increased risk for recurrent pancreatitis (54, 110).
+This fate is maintained even after the paired dorsal aorta fuses at the midline displacing the notochord from direct interaction with the endoderm independently, affected by different surrounding tissues, until approximately E13 (days 37 to 42 in humans), at which point, the rotational movement of the developing gut tube and elongation of both buds causes alignment and fusion into a single In the majority of cases, one of the organ. pancreatic ducts becomes patent, leaving a single common pancreatic duct, the Duct of Wirsung, for the organ.
+In about 10% of people, the two buds do not fuse leading to pancreatic divisum and the presence of a second duct, termed the Duct of Santorini or accessory duct (170).
+Pancreatic most common pancreatic is the developmental anomaly, and in some cases, is an increased risk for recurrent pancreatitis (54, 113).
 By E15, clear acinar cell clusters and presumptive islets are apparent, and differentiation markers for all pancreatic cell types are expressed.